A Killer Mix In 6 Steps

 - Pultec MEQ-5.
 Sometimes the lower mids can cause the mix to get a little muddy, so having this in to cut some 200 or 300 Hz really helps.
 If you have to cut more than 1 dB, you probably should go back into the individual tracks to find where the problem is.

 - Fabfilter Pro L Limiter.
 I use this to get an idea of how the mix is going to hold up in mastering.
-Set the meter to K-12 for Spotify levels, and turn the gain up until your meters are in the recommended range.
+I use the K-12 Standard and push it into the recommended range.

 Once you've added everything in, you'll notice that the original balance you had is not the same.
 Actually, you'll notice that the sound generally shifts as you take each of the above steps.
 So at this one, you're going to re-balance the mix, adjust any required EQ and compression, and adjust the wet/dry of the time-based effects you were using.